Rumours and Misperceptions

 An excerpt from the tests:

 Exova follows the US EPA Sampling Procedures, and Chain of Custody of Samples and Data.
+Canadian labs follow the US EPA methods as this is the International Standard.
+For example, the World Health Organization follows the US EPA methods.

 The US EPA emphasizes the following: